robdobsn/RaftCLI/README.md

 # Raft CLI (command-line interface)

-> Note: installation is with 'cargo install raftcli' and not as listed in the sidebar
+> Note: installation is with 'cargo install raftcli' and not as listed in the sidebar [see installation section below](#installation)

 Raft is an opinionated framework for developing embedded apps for the Espressif ESP32 family - see [further information on Raft](https://github.com/robdobsn/RaftCore)